emporia-vue-local/emporia-vue-local.github.io/docs/tutorial/2-flashing.md

 Proceed to flash the board by clicking either "Plug into this computer" or "Plug into the computer running ESPHome Device Builder", as needed for your situation.

 ![the list of available install options](esphome-install-types.png)

+## Next steps

+If the basic ESPHome install seems happy running from DC power, you should be ready to proceed without needing the serial wires and physical bootloader mode.
+You can push the real configuration later using the OTA update mechanism.

+Reassemble your Vue, and follow the instructions to plug everything in & started up!